Leverage efficiency: Tests of leverage efficiency in historical data

 \subsection{The entire time series}

-The return-leverage curve for an investment window spanning the entire time series over the last 55 years shows an optimal leverage of $\loptc=0.75$ for the simple case (simulation 1) and $\loptc=0.84$ for the complex case (simulation 4).
-We will discuss in Sec.~\ref{ShorterTime} in how far this confirms the hypothesis.
+The return-leverage curves in \fref{parabolic} for an investment window spanning the entire time series shows optimal leverages of $\loptc=1.1$ (\SPtick) and $1.5$ (BTC) for the simple case (data analysis 1) and $\loptc=1.0$ (\SPtick) and $\loptc=1.0$ (BTC) for the complex case (data analysis 3).
+For comparison, predicted ranges for $\loptc$ were computed from \eref{lopt_sd} using the value of $\sigmac$ obtained by fitting \eref{l_time_growth} to return-leverage curves.
+These predictions were $\loptc=1\pm0.6$ (\SPtick) and $\loptc=1\pm0.3$ (BTC).
+The significance of these numbers will become clearer in section~\ref{ShorterTime}.

-The time-average growth rate \eref{l_time_growth} of the specific model \eref{l_motion} is parabolic in $\lm$.
-We show in \fref{parabolic2} the simulated time-average growth rate for the simple case, which is the logarithm of the simulated return, shown in \fref{parabolic}, divided by the window length.
-Given the known deficiencies of the geometric Brownian motion model, the quality of a parabolic fit (black dashed line) is remarkable.
-The parameters of the fitted parabola are a fit of the model \eref{l_time_growth} and can be taken as meaningful definitions in the simulations of the riskless return, $\murc$, the excess return, $\muec$, and the volatility, $\sigmac$, for the S\&P500 over the last 55 years.
-A least-squares fit estimates these parameters as $\murc=5.4\%$ \textit{p.a.}, $\muec=1.9\%$ \textit{p.a.}, and $\sigmac=15.8\%$ per square root of one year.
-We used a one-parameter fit, fixing the co-ordinates of the maximum first, and then fitting on the range $-7 \leq \lc \leq 3$.
-The ensemble-average annual outperformance of the S\&P500 over federal deposits over this period amounts to a mere 1.9\%.
-Due to the wealth-depleting effect of the substantial volatility, which manifests itself in the model as the $-(\lm \sigmam)^2/2$ term in \eref{l_time_growth}, this small excess is insufficient for a full investment ($\lc=1$) to be optimal.
-Full investment does outperform federal deposits, albeit barely, by 0.6\% {\it p.a.}.
+The time-average growth rate in \eref{l_time_growth}, specific to the model in \eref{l_motion}, is parabolic in $\lm$.
+We show in \fref{parabolic2} the time-average growth rate for the simple case, which is the logarithm of the total return divided by the window length.
+Given the known deficiencies of the geometric Brownian motion model, the parabolic fit (red dashed line) is remarkably good within the range of the model's validity.
+It is simultaneously remarkably bad outside this range: daily rebalanced investments with leverage $\lc<-6.0$ or $\lc>4.9$ (\SPtick) and $\lc<-1.9$ or $\lc>2.6$ (BTC) would have gone bankrupt (producing a negative divergence in the logarithmic return) due to extreme events.
+For highly-leveraged investors, the non-Gaussian tails of the return distribution, which determine their ruin probability, are far more important than any other property.

+The parameters of the fitted parabola are a fit of the model \eref{l_time_growth}.
+We take them as meaningful definitions of the empirical riskless drift $\murc$, excess drift $\muec$, and volatility $\sigmac$.
+We display them in \tref{leverage_numbers} for all the assets studied, together with the observed riskless growth rate $\gtc(0)$, observed equity premium $\pic$, and predicted equity premium $\muec/2$ from \eref{epval1}.